2lambda123/ethereum-solidity/docs/using-the-compiler.rst

           "extCalls": "trusted",
           // Choose which types of invariants should be reported to the user: contract, reentrancy.
           "invariants": ["contract", "reentrancy"],
-          // Choose whether to output all proved targets.
+          // Choose whether to output all proved safe targets.
 The default is `false`.
-          "showProved": true,
+          "showProvedSafe": true,
           // Choose whether to output all unproved targets.
 The default is `false`.
           "showUnproved": true,
           // Choose whether to output all unsupported language features.
 The default is `false`.